Erigone atra: Ballooning

-Ballooning is the behavioral trait where aeronautical insects shoot web threads into the air and causes them to become airborne.
+Ballooning is the behavioral trait where aeronautical insects shoot web threads into the air and cause them to become airborne.
 In E. atra, ballooning is a form of aerial dispersal in which the spiders use thin threads of spider silk, often called gossamers, to catch electric field currents and air currents.
-E. atra first undergo a behavior called tip-toeing to become airborne.
-A spider will climb up to an elevated position, to avoid threads coming into contact with the ground or other objects, and raise their abdomens in the air.
+E. atra first undergoes a behavior called tip-toeing to become airborne.
+A spider will climb up to an elevated position, to avoid threads coming into contact with the ground or other objects, and raise its abdomen in the air.
 This position maximizes silk released from the spinnerets and this initial silk release occurs via muscular release.
 The silk strands are pulled by drag, which both further pulls out released gossamers from the spinnerets while also pulling the spider into the air.
 Static electricity fields may also contribute to lift along with drag from the air currents.

 Wind turbulence is a major cue for spiders to begin tip-toe behavior.
 Food deprivation is another cue for spiders to disperse.
 Acute feeding stress, feeding history and age all influence how food deprivation influences tip-toe behavior.
-Increases in temperature are another cue for E. atra dispersal behavior.
+Temperature increases are another cue for E. atra dispersal behavior.
 In late summer, there is a mass ballooning dispersal triggered by high temperatures.
-However, the spiders’ propensity of ballooning (long-distance dispersal) was the lowest at 30 degrees celsius.
-Variation in E. atra ballooning behavior is due to developmental variations.
+However, the spiders’ propensity of ballooning (long-distance dispersal) was the lowest at 30 °C. VarCelsiusin E. atra ballooning behavior is due to developmental variations.
 The habitat chosen by the mother can affect ballooning behavior in offspring because of temperature, food availability, and other environmental circumstances during rearing of young.